TimothyMaraj/OllamaCCLI/README.md

-# ollamCCLI
+# OllamCCLI
 OllamaCCLI is a Custom Command Line Interface built for fun.
 It serves as a practical custom command line tool to work with the Ollama application using the Llama3 model.
+The customization comes from certain args available here that are not on Ollama.

 # Future Plans